-Bell’s Life in London, and Sporting Chronicle was an English weekly sporting paper published as a pink broadsheet between 1822 and 1886.
+Bell’s Life in London was an English weekly sporting paper published as a pink broadsheet between 1822 and 1886.
 It carried some of the first published works written by Charles Dickens.

 History of Bell’s Life in London.